-UPDATE 1-Singapore's Keppel posts lower profit, says rig market outlook muddy
+UPDATE 2-Singapore's Keppel posts lower Q2 profit, says rig market outlook muddy

 * With uncertainty in market, quick recovery unlikely -CEO

-* O&M division net order book at S$3.4 billion
+* O&M division net order book at S$3.4 billion (Adds details from press conference)

 SINGAPORE, July 20 (Reuters) - Singaporean conglomerate Keppel Corp posted a 21 percent drop in its quarterly profit and warned it did not expect a speedy recovery in the offshore and marine market.